Previous names

 Overall aesthetic impact of the vessel, her lines, material she was built from and her setting.
 Does she remain in her working environment?

-LV 50 is a sturdy vessel, with a double-skinned hull built of teak on oak frames with bronze fastenings and sheathed in copper with deck planking up to 4 inches thick.
+LV 50 is a sturdy vessel, with a double-skinned hull built of 3” teak planks on 8” oak frames set 4” apart with bronze fastenings and sheathed in copper with deck planking up to 4 inches thick.
 Wrought iron and wooden beams, a partial iron weather deck, extensive wrought iron hanging and lodging knees formed a design ready to withstand all weathers whilst on station for up to eight years at a time, in some of the most dangerous places around the coast.
-Her robust design is testament to the shipbuilding skills of the late nineteenth century representing a unique combination of traditional timber construction married to the benefits of extensive structural metal reinforcing.
-She remains afloat and therefore is seen in her original setting, although now in the form of a house yacht, none the less much of her original structure has been carefully preserved and is visible and accessible to visitors
+Her robust design is testament to the shipbuilding skills of the late Nineteenth Century representing a unique combination of traditional timber construction married to the benefits of extensive structural metal reinforcing.
+She remains afloat and therefore is seen in her original setting, although now in the form of a house yacht, none the less much of her original structure has been carefully preserved and is visible and accessible to visitors.
+Her under water timbers are regularly inspected and remain in good condition.
+Access to the bilges has allowed understanding of much of her original structure and function including coal storage, freshwater storage tanks, oak frames, keelson and the “bitter end” attachment of her anchor chains.

 Key dates